keithrabb/Pewlett-Hackard-Analysis/README.md

 ![mentor_elig](Graphics/mentor_elig.PNG)

 ## Part 3:  Analysis
-Below is a graphic showing the need for a mentorship training program due to the upcoming retirements.
+Below is a graphic showing the need for a mentorship training program due to the upcoming retirements by position.
+There are clearly not enough mentors for the program.

 ![retiring_titles_count](Graphics/retiring_titles_count.PNG)

 #### Summary
 * Age CAN be a determining factor, but should not be the only factor.
 Years of service with company is likely more appropriate for mentorship.
 This would expand the mentors in the program.
 * Younger people in coming into the program would likely better identify with people closer to their own age.
+* Expand the age range to create more mentors based on the current criteria.